 A new study published in Environmental Science & Technology found per- and polyfluoroalkyl substances (PFAS) in the breast milk of 100% of the participants who submitted samples.
 Not only are PFAS absorbed into breast milk but, according to research published in Environment International, they can cross the placenta and reach unborn babies.

-PFAS are chemicals widely found in everyday products, from cosmetics to cleaning products, and scientific research by the U.S. Department of Health and Human Services Agency for Toxic Substances and Disease Registry found that they have links to a wide range of health risks, including a weakened immune system, pregnancy-induced hypertension, thyroid disease, and cancer.
+PFAS are chemicals widely found in everyday products, from cosmetics to cleaning products, and scientific research by the United States Department of Health and Human Services Agency for Toxic Substances and Disease Registry found that they have links to a wide range of health risks, including a weakened immune system, pregnancy-induced hypertension, thyroid disease, and cancer.

 To help you make the best decisions while pregnant or breastfeeding, here’s a list of chemicals to avoid during pregnancy and while breastfeeding in hair care products, why it’s best to avoid them.
 Of course, we don’t just want to warn you, so we also share how to identify the ingredients on product labels, and options that are better for you and your baby.

 Synthetic fragrance ingredients are ubiquitous in conventional hair care.
 Even some products labeled “unscented” contain synthetic fragrance to mask the scent of other ingredients.
 Fragrance in hair care is usually a chemical cocktail of several ingredients, including phthalates and industrial solvents.

 How to I.D: Identifying synthetic fragrance ingredients to look out for in hair products can be tricky.
 As a product's "fragrance" recipe is considered proprietary, it can be a catch all word for muliptle hidden toxins.
 Avoid products when you see terms like “parfum” and “perfume” on the label and see if the product label makes note of natural fragrance ingredients.